-The EIS considers and evaluates the Project’s potential direct, indirect, and cumulative impacts on the areas adjacent to and surrounding Washington Union Station.
-The resource topic areas that are addressed include: air quality; water resources and water quality; natural ecological systems; noise and vibration; energy resources; greenhouse gas emissions and resilience; solid waste disposal and hazardous materials; aesthetics and visual quality; transportation; land use, land planning and property; social and economics; environmental justice; public health, elderly, and persons with disabilities; public safety and security; parks and recreation; and cultural resources.
+The EIS considers and evaluates the Project’s potential direct, indirect, and cumulative impacts on the areas adjacent to and surrounding Union Station.
+The resource topic areas that are addressed include: air quality; water resources and water quality; natural ecological systems; noise and vibration; energy resources; greenhouse gas emissions and resilience; solid waste disposal and hazardous materials; aesthetics and visual quality; transportation; land use, land planning, and property; social and economics; environmental justice; public health, the elderly, and persons with disabilities; public safety and security; parks and recreation; and cultural resources.
 For each of these main resource topic areas, FRA defined appropriate local and regional study area(s) to ensure that the potential impacts are fairly and accurately described in the EIS.

 Are there historic properties associated with the Project?